No passwords, no registration, no paywalls, no popups, no AI

 2001

 I've been doing some electroless plating.
-I've botched one or two jobs on steel so I just used a 50/50 solution of battery acid this on eBay or Amazon [affil links] /distilled water.
+I've botched one or two jobs on steel so I just used a 50/50 solution of battery acid on eBay or Amazon [affil link] /distilled water.
 Using 12 volts, the cathode(-minus) is a stainless steel spoon.
 The anode is the part to be stripped of nickel.
 The pieces I do have a female screw hole so I attach a screw, and clip my anode wire to the screw and immerse.
 In a clear glass jar, you watch the bubbles boil away the nickel.
 I monitor the process carefully and it works for me without damaging the steel parts.
 I use a 1/4 hp fan directly over the bench and smell no fumes whatsoever.
 I am very careful in this regard.

 HOWEVER, having said all that, I don't know if this will or will not attack the brass prematurely.